rladiescolombo/rladies_colombo_blog/content/home/contact.md

 email_form = 2
 +++

-If you would like to present at R-Ladies Colombo or have an idea for an event you would like us to organise, please contact.
+If you would like to present at R-Ladies Colombo or have an idea for an event you would like us to organise, please reach out!